 Without faith it is impossible to please God.
 Heb.
 11:6.
-Yet, your student(s) may have a cloudy concept of faith.
-The goals of this lesson are to enable your student(s) (1) to understand the true meaning of faith, (2) to realize the important role faith plays in a believer's life-from salvation to a consistent walk with God, and (3) to learn some ways to cooperate with God in strengthening their faith.
+Yet, how many of your students have a cloudy concept of faith?
+The goals of this lesson are to enable your students (1) to understand the true meaning of faith, (2) to realize the important role faith plays in a believer's life-from salvation to a consistent walk with God, and (3) to learn some ways to cooperate with God in strengthening their faith.